Back in the early days of the internet, a router was a router and a modem was a modem.

 🆚 ONT vs. ONR

-For fibre internet, the equipment needed is slightly different.
-Instead of a modem and router pair, you will either use an ONT in place of the modem, or an ONR by itself.
-Let’s break it down:
+For fibre internet setups, instead of a modem and router pair, you will either use an ONT in place of the modem, or an ONR by itself.
+So, let's break down how these work.

 What is an Optical Network Terminal (ONT)?